 multiprocessingis in the standard library

-For broader context on why geospatial workloads need explicit parallelism strategies, read the Spatial Batch Processing & Async Workflows overview first.
+For why geospatial workloads need explicit parallelism strategies, see the Spatial Batch Processing & Async Workflows overview.

 Why Fork Breaks GDAL